sonocotta/esparagus-media-center/README.md

 </details>

 As of mid-2025 work is ongoing ([1](https://github.com/c-MM/esphome-snapclient/), [2](https://github.com/esphome/esphome/pull/8350)) to add snapcast component to ESPHome.
 This is based on the [original implementation](https://github.com/CarlosDerSeher/snapclient) done by CarlosDerSeher.
 This has the benefit of enabling all the DAC features implemented by the ESPHome driver.
-As soon as it is ready, I will add ESPHome configs that implement it.
+At the moment of writing there are quite a few issues to be solved in the code before it can be merged, but having tested this myself on a few S3 based boards as long as Louder-Esparagus and Louder-ESP32 boards, I can say it is stable and works really well.
+Also
+- This is the only implementation that works with ESP32-S3 (exciting!)
+- This implementation allows using advanced TAS5805M DAC features available in the esphome driver, like bridge mode and 15-band EQ.
+If you have Home Assistant already, that's no brainer

 ## Squeezelite-ESP32